The width of embedded circles: Width, diameter and length

 \begin{rmk} As a consequence of Theorem \ref{thmDbis}, a smoothly embedded circle whose width equals half its length is a closed embedded geodesic that has the following property as well: any of its periodic Jacobi fields must either never vanish or vanish exactly at a pair $\{x,y\}\subset \Gamma$ bounding two arcs of $\Gamma$ of the same length.
 In fact, if not there would be two conjugate points strictly between some minimising geodesic arc between two points $\{p,q\}$ such that $d(p,q)=L(\Gamma)/2$, a contradiction.
 Therefore the Morse index of this closed embedded geodesic is either zero or one.
 Both cases are actually possible, see Examples \ref{examhemisphere} and \ref{examcylhem} in Section 9. \end{rmk}

-Collecting all the results proven so far, we are ready to prove Theorem E. \begin{proof}[Proof of Theorem E] Let $\Gamma$ be a smoothly embedded circle in a complete Riemannian manifold.
+Collecting several the results proven so far, we prove Theorem E. \begin{proof}[Proof of Theorem E] Let $\Gamma$ be a smoothly embedded circle in a complete Riemannian manifold.
 According to Corollary \ref{cormaximumiscritical} and Theorem A (Theorem \ref{thmAbis}), if $0<\mathcal{S}(\Gamma)<diam(\Gamma)$, then there are at least two critical points of $\mathcal{D}$ in $\mathcal{P}$, one attaining the width and the other attaining the diameter of $\Gamma$.

 If, however, $\mathcal{S}(\Gamma)=diam(\Gamma)$, then Proposition \ref{propthmCidafracaB} implies that every $x\in \Gamma$ belongs to a pair $\{x,y\}\subset \Gamma$ such that $d(x,y)=diam(\Gamma)$.
 In particular, there are infinitely many non-trivial critical points of $\mathcal{D}$ in $\Gamma$.